Tim Shelby focuses on complex commercial litigation, oil and gas-related litigation, trade secret litigation, and

-Tim Shelby has been recognized repeatedly as a successful young lawyer.
-He was recognized by attorneys across the United States as one of the Best Lawyers in America for 2015 and 2016.
-He was named to the Texas Super Lawyers list in 2014 and 2015.
+Mr. Shelby is recognized by Best Lawyers in America for commercial litigation in Texas 2015 – 2018.
+He was named to the Texas Super Lawyers list 2014 -2017.
 He was on the Texas Rising Stars list in 2008, 2009, 2010, 2012, 2013 and 2014, which honors the best Texas lawyers under age 40 and those who have practiced less than 10 years.
 H Texas Magazine recognized him as a Professional on the Fast Track – Law in 2009.

 Prior to joining AZA, Mr. Shelby practiced for eight years in the litigation department of Baker Botts in Houston.